TiffanyNwanne/Pharmaline-Operational-Intelligence-Analysis/README.md

 1. Ensure a stable supply of high-demand drugs, especially antiallergic (during harmattan) and antidiabetic medications, to meet patient needs and avoid stockouts.

 2. Reduce drug costs by negotiating better terms with current suppliers, sourcing affordable alternatives through market research, and purchasing high-demand, long-shelf-life drugs in bulk.

-3. Prevent drug wastage by applying the FEFO (First Expiry, First Out) rule to prioritize the dispensing of medications nearing expiration.